 As an Ohio attorney, I know the legal system is large, complex, and intimidating.
-I understand that interaction with government agencies is disorienting and the rules are unclear.
+I understand the process and rules are unclear.
 If you, a family member, or a friend have been arrested, charged with a crime, are the subject of an investigation, or involved in a dispute with the government, it is in the accused person's best interest to obtain legal representation.

-As an attorney, my job is to defend your interests, freedom, dignity and reputation and to make sure you understand your rights, the process, and the consequences of your decisions.
+As an attorney, my job is to defend your interests, freedom, dignity and reputation.
 Do not let the system intimidate you.
 I am here to help.
-Don't face it alone.
 I practice law with a two part philosophy, which I am ready to put to work for you.

 Second, the lawyer is an advocate, a guide, and an adviser.
 I will be your advocate.
-I will make sure you are not pushed into decisions you do not understand.
 I will investigate the evidence and claims against you.
 I will present the evidence and claims in your favor.
-I will ensure that your rights respected.
+I will ensure that your rights are respected.
 I will guide you.
 I will explain the workings of the legal system so you will know what to expect and when to expect it.
 I will keep you informed of the status and progress of your case.
 I will advise you.
-Each step of the way you will face choices about your representation.
-I will explain each choice, the possible outcomes and potential consequences.
-It is unethical for an attorney to promise results, but I will tell you which choice I believe is best for your particular circumstances and explain why I believe it is best.
+Each step of the way you will face choices.
+I will explain the potential consequences of each choice.

-Ultimately, you will make the key decisions regarding the direction of your case and I will work hard to achieve your goals.
+Ultimately, you will make the key decisions regarding the direction of your case.
+I will work hard to achieve your goals.
 So if you or a loved one is facing legal difficulties, call or email today.
 I am located in Cleveland.
 Your consultation is free.

 Ohio has expanded eligibility for sealing of criminal records.
 New expungement / record sealing eligibility rules mean persons previously ineligible to have their record sealed may now be eligible.
 Offenders with multiple convictions may now be eligible.